ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

     [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

-2. Enable an ip whitelist policy for your service instance by running the following cURL command.
+2. Enable or update an ip whitelist policy for your service instance by running the following cURL command.

     ```cURL